gntagkas/Bike-Share_Company_Data_Analysis/README.md

 ##  Introduction to the Problem

-**Scenario**: As a junior data analyst, we are working within the marketing analysis team at a bike-sharing company in Chicago, called Cyclistic.
+**Scenario**: You are a junior data analyst working within the marketing analysis team at a bike-sharing company in Chicago, called **Cyclistic**.

 **Cyclistic**: A bike-share program that features more than 5800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.